kelseykap/kelseykap.github.io/project-page.md

 ![sidex-camp](./assets/img/sidex-camp.gif)
-_Field camp Layout and Remote Sensors_
+_Field camp layout and remote sensors_

 A combination of Sentinel-1 and MODIS satellite imagery will be used to track lead and crack formation around the camp.
 The ground support team will provide the field team with daily reports of the sea ice drift and fracture based on manual analysis.